michaeljymsgutierrez/arm-js-library/DOCS.md

 Generates a hash ID based on the provided object.

-This method generates a unique hash ID by stringifying the given `object` and then calculating its MD5 hash using CryptoJS.
+This method generates a unique hash ID by stringifying the given `object` and then calculating its MD5 hash using the `md5` library.
 If no `object` is provided, it defaults to an object with an `id` property generated using `uuidv1()`.